Using the Ableton Push 2

 Note that you will need to be member of the group named in the "GROUP" property ("audio" in the example above).

-To connect the Push 2 to Ardour, open the Preferences dialog, and then click on "Control Surfaces".
+Normally, Ardour should be able to automatically detect a connected Push 2 device.
+If it fails, open the Preferences dialog, and then click on "Control Surfaces".
 Click on the "Enable" button in the line that says "Ableton Push 2" in order to activate Ardour's Push 2 support.

 Once you select the input and output port, Ardour will initialize the Push 2 and it will be ready to use.
 You only need do this once: once these ports are connected and your session has been saved, the connections will be made automatically in this and other future sessions.